godotengine/godot-docs/classes/class_string.rst

 - :ref:`String<class_string>` **replace** **(** :ref:`String<class_string>` what, :ref:`String<class_string>` forwhat **)**

-Replace occurrences of a substring for different ones inside the string.
+Replaces occurrences of a substring with the given one inside the string.

 .. _class_String_replacen:

 - :ref:`String<class_string>` **replacen** **(** :ref:`String<class_string>` what, :ref:`String<class_string>` forwhat **)**

-Replace occurrences of a substring for different ones inside the string, but search case-insensitive.
+Replaces occurrences of a substring with the given one inside the string.
+Ignores case.

 .. _class_String_rfind:

 - :ref:`int<class_int>` **rfind** **(** :ref:`String<class_string>` what, :ref:`int<class_int>` from=-1 **)**

-Perform a search for a substring, but start from the end of the string instead of the beginning.
+Performs a search for a substring, but starts from the end of the string instead of the beginning.

 .. _class_String_rfindn:

 - :ref:`int<class_int>` **rfindn** **(** :ref:`String<class_string>` what, :ref:`int<class_int>` from=-1 **)**

-Perform a search for a substring, but start from the end of the string instead of the beginning.
-Also search case-insensitive.
+Performs a search for a substring, but starts from the end of the string instead of the beginning.
+Ignores case.

 .. _class_String_right:

 - :ref:`String<class_string>` **right** **(** :ref:`int<class_int>` position **)**

-Return the right side of the string from a given position.
+Returns the right side of the string from a given position.

 .. _class_String_sha256_buffer: